 Do you know how to train your dog to love taking a bath?
-Done right, bath time can be easy and fun for both you and your dog!
+Done right, bath time can be easy and fun for both you.

 Oh…the dreaded bath.
 But what choice do you have?
 Once your dog rolls in something stinky it’s bath or bust at your house.
 Too bad your bathing beauty isn’t up for a dip in the tub.
 Get ready to get soaked.